siahwi/docker-react/README.md

+# REACT

+Application allows to search and load pictures from unsplash.

 # CICD

-Mainly to practice CICD to travis and AWS beanstalk
+CICD to travis and AWS beanstalk